 Consider Where In The House You Want To Frame

 This has less to do with the room itself, and more to do with the wallpaper on the walls.
 You could absolutely put a piece of wallpaper in a frame and place it on walls covered in the same decorative parchment.
-That said, you might want to put it on a different spot in your home.
+That said, you might want to put it in a different spot in your home.
 If you think the design or color on wallpaper has enough positive aesthetic to put across the walls of a certain room, you might want to put a smaller piece of it in a different room (in a frame, of course).

 You could put a different patterned wallpaper in that room, and then frame a small piece of a different variety on top of it.
 That might be the best way to go to avoid things being monotone, or having the frame look like an oddly placed metal or wood square on an otherwise mono-patterned wall.
 Of course, if that’s something you’d like to do, then go for it!
 But it’s always good to consider that most people frame things to get a different art or pattern than what’s on your wall by default.
 Just something to consider!